How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Step 2: Trap the Adults with Yellow Sticky Traps

+Yellow sticky traps catch the flying adults before they can lay the next generation of eggs.

 While the BTI works on the larvae underground, yellow sticky traps catch the flying adults before they can lay more eggs.

-Pro tip: I peel off only ONE side of the sticky trap and lay it flat on the soil surface, sticky side up.
-This catches more gnats than hanging them in the air.
+Pro tip: I peel off only one side of the trap and lay it flat on the soil surface, sticky side up — it catches far more gnats than hanging it in the air.
+Check the traps every few days; fewer gnats stuck means your treatment is working.

 Step 3 (Optional): Add a Physical Barrier